InoryS/CM3D2.ReadAsShiftJisFix.Patcher/README.md

 I always thought KISS did this on purpose like ILLUSION did, but after checking the game's internal code, I found that this was not the case.

-It just a coding bug
-you see in `Assembly-CSharp-firstpass.dll -> Nuty.cs` there is a method
+You see in `Assembly-CSharp-firstpass.dll -> Nuty.cs` there is a method:
 ```
 	public static string ReadAsShiftJis(byte[] bArray)
 	{